 It is no real surprise that Chinese manufacturers, in recent years, have been emulating Apple in one way or another.
 From integrating hideous notches to using an iOS-lookalike UI, almost every smartphone company from China are desperate to get a bigger share of the pie.
 And it has somehow proven to be successful.

-Today, Realme, a sub-brand of OPPO, one of China’s largest smartphone manufacturer has unveiled the Realme Buds Air with a design that looks pretty uncanny to Apple’s AirPods.
+Today, Realme, a sub-brand of OPPO, one of China’s largest smartphone manufacturers has unveiled the Realme Buds Air in Nepal with a design that looks pretty uncanny to Apple’s AirPods.
 Or let’s just say it’s a blatant copy.
 The company has gone to such extent to imitate the AirPods that they have fused similar pairing method to that of Apple — just open the case and you are good to go.

 On top of that, the Realme Buds Air has an optical wear sensor that lets you play/pause music when you take any one off.
 Plus there is touch control to play or pause, activate the voice assistant, answering calls, and more; similar to what you would get on from Apple.

-The Buds works on Bluetooth 5.0 and features Realme’s own R1 chip for super-low latency, as claimed.
+The Buds works on Bluetooth 5.0 and features Realme’s own R1 chip (again, Apple-like) for super-low latency, as claimed.
 It also supports Gaming Mode which, as said, will decrease the sound lag down to 120 ms; almost half the standard 204 ms.

 Also, the Buds Air comes with two microphones — one for calls and another for noise cancellation.
 There’s also a 12 mm bass booster for a much clear sound.